Car crashes into Texas 'Fixer Upper' house in suspected DWI

 Police say the homeowners, Ken and Kelly Downs, were asleep in an interior bedroom and weren't hurt.
 Their house was featured last year during season three of "Fixer Upper."

 Sgt.
-W. Patrick Swanton says the driver, who suffered minor injuries, was arrested on a drunken driving charge.
+W. Patrick Swanton says Miller, who suffered minor injuries, was arrested on a drunken driving charge.

 Waco Fire Department officials say it appears the car crashed through two walls.
 Tire tracks show parts of the yard were gouged by the vehicle.